pkelaita/JModule/README.md

 # JModule
 JModule is a simple, lightweight API written to help people easily write clean, organized, and highly customizable command-line applications in Java.
 JModule works by running a console client containing multiple *modules*, each containing their own commands.
 The application user can switch between modules to access their commands and can view a customizable help page for each module.
-The purpose of this design is to organize commands by functionality, leading to an cleaner flow and easier overall user experience.
+This design allows the developer to organize commands by functionality, leading to an cleaner flow and easier overall user experience.

 ## Getting started
 ### Setting up
-In order to use JModule, download `JModule.jar` from the releases page and add the jar to your preferred classpath.
+In order to use JModule, download `JModule.jar` from the [releases page](https://github.com/pkelaita/JModule/releases) and add the jar to your preferred classpath.
 JModule contains
 4 classes and 2 packages, which you'll import into your application and logic classes.
 ```java
 import com.jModule.def.Command;